yairm210/Unciv/Uniques.md

 "Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
 In total overhaul mods, you can change the building that indicates this.

-"-[amount]% tile improvement construction time"
+"[amount]% tile improvement construction time"

 "-[amount]% Culture cost of acquiring tiles [cityFilter]","-[amount]% Gold cost of acquiring tiles [cityFilter]"